 In order to request an extension, a student must complete the School’s Short-Term Extension form, downloadable here: CTA Short Term Coursework Extension Form 2023 24 and submit it to their tutor prior to the original assignment submission deadline.
 There is no requirement to provide documentary evidence in support of the request and the extension does not require ratification by the Board of Examiners.
 The reason(s) for requesting the extension must be stated clearly in the submitted form and the student should specify the requested number of additional days up to the maximum of seven (7) calendar days and up to a maximum of ten (10) days for students with a Study Needs Agreement (SNA).

 (Please note, the above link may not work in Chrome.
 Students are advised to use an alternative browser if they are unable to access the form at this link.)

 The use of this form will extend the standard deadline for submission of work for the named student, module and assignment.
-Should the student fail to submit on the agreed extended date, then the University’s standard regulations concerning late work will be applied – using the date of the extended deadline as a reference.
+Should the student fail to submit for the agreed extended deadline, then the University’s standard regulations concerning late work will be applied, using the date of the extended deadline as a reference.

 Students needing an extension period greater than that stated above should request a deferral through the submission of an Exceptional Circumstances application.